Professor Emeritus of Biochemistry, Biophysics and Structural Biology*

 Transmembrane and intracellular signal transduction mechanisms are the focus of our group, especially understanding how extracellular stimuli control cell growth and division, cell morphology, and gene expression at the biochemical level.

 Structural analysis of a peptide hormone receptor.
-To understand the molecular biology of peptide hormone action, we study response of budding yeast (Saccharomyces cerevisiae) to its peptide mating pheromones (a-factor and α-factor).
+To understand the molecular biology of peptide hormone action, we studied response of budding yeast (Saccharomyces cerevisiae) to its peptide mating pheromones (a-factor and α-factor).
 The pheromone receptors have seven hydrophobic segments and are coupled to a heterotrimeric G protein.
 Receptors of this type are ubiquitous and transduce binding of a wide variety of extracellular ligands (peptide hormones, neurotransmitters and other bioactive compounds) into a physiological signal.
-Attempts to determine the three-dimensional structure of the purified α-factor receptor by NMR and X-ray crystallography are underway in collaborative studies.
-We are also interested in proteins involved in adaptation and recovery after the pheromone-induced signal, especially: structure and function of Sst2, the prototype RGS (Regulator of G-protein Signaling) protein; α-arrestins involved in selective ubiquitinylation and endocytosis of integral membrane proteins, including the pheromone receptors; and, various classes of phosphotyrosine-directed, phosphoserine- / phosphothreonine-directed, and dual-specificity phosphoprotein phosphatases that can act to dephosphorylate activated MAPKs.
+Attempts to determine the three-dimensional structure of the purified α-factor receptor by NMR and X-ray crystallography are still underway in collaborative studies with a group in Switzerland.
+We were also interested in proteins involved in adaptation and recovery after the pheromone-induced signal, especially: structure and function of Sst2, the prototype RGS (Regulator of G-protein Signaling) protein; α-arrestins involved in selective ubiquitinylation and endocytosis of integral membrane proteins, including the pheromone receptors; and, various classes of phosphotyrosine-directed, phosphoserine- / phosphothreonine-directed, and dual-specificity phosphoprotein phosphatases that dephosphorylate activated MAPKs.

 Molecular genetics and biochemistry of MAPK cascades.
-Activation of the receptor-coupled G protein initiates a four-tiered cascade of protein kinases, ultimately resulting in stimulation of a messenger-activated protein kinase or MAPK (Fus3) that translocates into the nucleus.
+Activation of the pheromone receptor-coupled G protein initiates a four-tiered cascade of protein kinases, ultimately resulting in stimulation of a messenger-activated protein kinase or MAPK (Fus3) that translocates into the nucleus.
 A different developmental pathway (invasive or filamentous growth) triggered by nutrient limitation stimulates another MAPK (Kss1).
 Subjecting cells to hyperosmotic conditions activates yet another MAPK (Hog1).
 Thus, MAPK cascades are universally employed in eukaryotic cells for mounting an appropriate response to an extracellular stimulus and, like yeast, every eukaryotic cell contains multiple MAPK pathways.
-We are investigating the mechanisms that impose specificity and fidelity at each tier in these signaling networks.
+We investigate intensively the mechanisms that impose specificity and fidelity at each tier in these signaling networks.
 We showed that one device used by the cell for discrimination between parallel MAPK pathways is a specific docking interaction between a MAPK and the N-terminus of its cognate upstream protein kinase (MEK).
 We also showed that the scaffold protein Ste5 helps ensure signaling fidelity in pheromone response by binding the appropriate MAPK (Fus3), MEK (Ste7), and upstream activating kinase or MEKK (Ste11) and by shuttling from the nucleus to the plasma membrane, thereby delivering the MAPK module to its most proximal activator— a fourth plasma membrane-associated protein kinase (Ste20).
-A different scaffold protein, Ste50, is required for signal propagation in the invasive growth and hyperosmotic stress response pathways and is also under study.
-The roles of other factors that prevent inappropriate MAPK activation in response to a given stimulus are also under study using genetic and biochemical methods.
+A different scaffold protein, Ste50, is required for signal propagation in the invasive growth and hyperosmotic stress response pathways was also studied.
+The roles of other factors that prevent inappropriate MAPK activation in response to a given stimulus were investigated using genetic and biochemical methods.

 Molecular biology of phosphoinositide-dependent signaling.
-In previous work, we have shown that phosphatidylinositol 4-phosphate generated by a particular phosphatidylinositol 4-kinase isoform (Pik1) has a specific role in the Golgi-to-plasma membrane stage of the secretory pathway.
+We showed that phosphatidylinositol 4-phosphate generated by a particular phosphatidylinositol 4-kinase isoform (Pik1) has a specific role in the Golgi body-to-plasma membrane stage of the secretory pathway.
 This enzyme also has an essential role in supplying the PtdIns(4)P that is converted to PtdIns(4,5)P2 in the nucleus, where it is hydrolyzed by a specific phospholipase C to generate inositol polyphosphates that regulate transcription, chromatin remodeling and mRNA export.
 We found that the phosphatidylinositol 4-kinase is also regulated by a small calcium-binding protein whose ortholog in animal cells (frequenin or neuronal calcium sensor-1) is found mainly in neuronal and neuroendocrine cells.
-We continue to explore the roles of phosphoinositides and other lipids in cell polarization, cell division and cell signaling.
+In other work, we explored the roles of phosphoinositides and other lipids in cell polarization, cell division and cell signaling.

 Novel mechanisms for translocation across membranes.
-We discovered that export of a-factor pheromone requires an integral plasma membrane protein that is a dedicated ATP-dependent transporter, rather than the classical secretory pathway.
-The mechanism of transmembrane translocation of pheromone by the transporter (Ste6) is being examined.
-The functions of other members of the same transporter class, namely ABC transporters, have also been under study.
-Conversely, inward translocation of certain lipids from the outer to the inner leaflet of the plasma membrane is catalyzed by members of the class 4 P-type ATPase family, dubbed "flippases," which are also under investigation.
+We discovered that export of the a-factor pheromone requires an integral plasma membrane protein that is a dedicated ATP-dependent transporter, rather than the classical secretory pathway.
+The mechanism of transmembrane translocation of pheromone by the transporter (Ste6) was examined.
+The functions of other members of the same transporter class, namely ABC transporters, were also studied.
+Conversely, inward translocation of certain lipids from the outer to the inner leaflet of the plasma membrane is catalyzed by members of the class 4 P-type ATPase family, dubbed "flippases," which we also investigated.

 Ablasser A, Thorner J (2020) Network news: reporting from the frontlines of cell signaling (editorial overview).
 Curr.
 Opin.
 Cell Biol.
 63: iii-v.